Rock climbing in the Grampians National Park

 There is evidence across the park of cleared and compacted areas on the way to, or at the bottom of, boulders and cliffs.
 These cleared areas equate to hundreds of square metres of barren hard ground where plants can’t grow and the park ecosystem is lost.

-These actions have accumulated as a result of the huge increase in climbing numbers in recent years.
+These actions have accumulated as a result of the increase in climbing numbers in recent years.

 Parks Victoria has begun implementing education and compliance measures to prevent further human impact and to help conserve the sensitive ecosystem.

-What are the potential impacts of climbing on Aboriginal cultural heritage values?
+What impacts can climbing have on Aboriginal cultural heritage values?

 The Grampians National Park and other areas such as Black Range, Mount Arapiles-Tooan, Red Rock and Mount Talbot, are deeply important cultural landscapes for Victorian Traditional Owners.
 They contain many important cultural places including the majority of surviving Aboriginal rock art sites in south-east Australia.